-Relationships between those that hoard and those who care for them can be complicated.
-Keeping the hoarding a secret is emotionally draining and isolation often results.
-People that hoard may distrust those who want to remove or manage their belongings without their consent.
-Often a relationship focuses on the hoarding rather than on what really matters – the personal connection between individuals.
+Relationships between those that hoard and those who care for them can be complicated and emotionally draining.
 Families may think the reason behind the hoarding is laziness, a desire to be difficult or just simply that the hoarder doesn't care.
 Nothing could be farther from the truth.
-Someone who hoards does not do so by choice.
 Family and friends of those who hoard are JSSA’s focus.

 How can JSSA help?

 JSSA offers the first support group in the metro DC area specifically for family members and close friends of people that hoard.

 JSSA offers telephone support, periodic email support and a monthly support group.